syncfusion-content/wpf-docs/wpf/SfDateTimeRangeNavigator/Getting-Started.md

 ### Adding the assembly reference

 1. Open the Add Reference window from your project.

 2. To Choose our assemblies follow the below step depending upon the developing environment.

 	* If using VS 2012 choose Assemblies > Extensions > Syncfusion.SfChart.WPF.dll
 	* If using VS 2010 choose .Net>Syncfusion.SfChart.WPF.dll

 3. Add the following namespace in your XAML page:

-{% highlight html %}
+{% highlight xml %}
-[XAML]

 xmlns:Syncfusion="clr-namespace:Syncfusion.UI.Xaml.Charts"